Nick

 they are also looking at the old Stanton site.

-thought I should alert you to this as I don't suppose it's the
+I thought I should alert you to this as I don't

 of stuff you would normally see (though there has been some Evening